 Regency Realty, our general partner and 96% owner, will unconditionally guarantee the notes, jointly and severally with its subsidiaries RRC Acquisitions, Inc. and RRC FL Five, Inc. and our subsidiary, Regency Office Partnership, L.P.
+We expect that each of RRC Acquisitions, Inc., RRC FL Five, Inc. and Regency Office Partnership, L.P. will be merged into Regency Centers during the second quarter of 1999.

-Regency Centers' executive offices are located at 121 West Forsyth Street, Suite 200, Jacksonville, Florida 32202 and our telephone number is (904) 356-
+Regency Centers' executive offices are located at 121 West Forsyth Street, Suite 200, Jacksonville, Florida 32202 and our telephone number is (904) 356-7000.